cloudmesh-community/hid-sp18-508/cluster/sd-card-osx.md

 \begin{NOTE}

 The content was reorganized so we can better evaluate what needs to be done next.
+\begin{itemize}

-1. We have a much more extensive discussion of this already in the handbook.
+\item We have a much more extensive discussion of this already in the handbook.
 We need to refer to it with a ref and label

-2. Documentation does not goo into any motivation about why to use NOOBS or not which was explicitly asked for and is actually discussed on the NOOBS web page.
+\item Documentation does not goo into any motivation about why to use NOOBS or not which was explicitly asked for and is actually discussed on the NOOBS web page.

+\end{itemize}

 \end{NOTE}